 - wreaths can be adapted for seasons and holidays

 - a wreath has texture and a pop of color without spending an hour on a centerpiece

 This spring centerpiece was easy and thrifty.
 Here is how I made a centerpiece in a minute.-seriously!

 The best part is you can create a centerpiece with everyday items around your house.

 Now if you want to add a little height to your base grab a stack of dinner plates.
 The plates become a part of your centerpiece and they are hiding in plain sight.
-If you really wanted to get creative you could tuck the silverware into the center of the centerpiece too.

 This next idea is an easy way to add color or a theme/season/holiday to the wreath.
 I wanted to incorporate a little gingham into the centerpiece to match my dining bench pillows and the dining room napkins.